jardelufc/CM0XilinxBasys3DesignKit/README.md

 # CM0XilinxBasys3DesignKit

+Jesus Cristo é O Senhor !

+Jesus Christ is The Lord !

+Wow ... this porting has just beend finished.
+It probably has bugs yet !

 It is a porting of Cortex M0 Real Time Operating System (M0S) of Dumitru Stama, winner of hack a day 1kb 2017 contest (http://hackaday.com/2017/01/13/1-kb-challenge-and-the-winners-are/).
 Original version is for NUCLEO-F072RB and is available at https://github.com/dumitru-stama/M0S .